-As we established in the first post in this series, embracing personalization helps banks to better engage with customers and ultimately boosts the bottom line.
+As we established in the first post in this series, embracing personalisation helps banks to better engage with customers and ultimately boosts the bottom line.
 Pursuing this strategy is especially important for incumbents that risk getting left behind by the next generation of tech-savvy rivals.

 However, the financial sector is traditionally slow when it comes to digital transformation.
 According to the 2021 Financial Services Digital Transformation Survey, conducted by consultancy BDO, even though nearly 100% of financial institutions (FIs) have developed or are in the process of developing a digital strategy, only 30% have implemented one.

-As proved by the challengers, tech advances such as artificial intelligence, data analytics and application programming interfaces (APIs) have driven the personalization of financial products.
+As proved by the challengers, tech advances such as artificial intelligence, data analytics and application programming interfaces (APIs) have driven the personalisation of financial products.
 In the case of Futora, we help banks add bespoke investments to their range by automating the entire process of creating and distributing the products.
 But many incumbents are stuck with legacy systems designed for an era when standardized products dominated financial services.
 These systems usually consist of dozens of solutions which have been bolted onto the core.
-When an incumbent decides to invest in another third-party tool like Futora’s to improve personalization, the IT team faces considerable operational challenges to integrate the tool into its existing infrastructure.
+When an incumbent decides to invest in another third-party tool like Futora’s to improve personalisation, the IT team faces considerable operational challenges to integrate the tool into its existing infrastructure.

 Banks need to secure a significant budget to launch a new digital transformation project.
 According to Couchbase, FIs invest an average of $42 million on digital transformation, nearly double the average cost of $24 million incurred by other industries.
 Couchbase’s research also shows that projects have failed or been delayed at 88% of FIs due to the constraints of legacy infrastructure.